 To download the software you must register on the CADopia website.
 You will then be able to access the download which is a 13Mb EXE setup file.
 The full 457-page user manual is supplied as an Adobe Acrobat PDF file and is another 13Mb download.

 So what do you get for free?
 Lots.
 This new version does disappoint me in some respects, but there is no denying that it offers powerful CAD capability at a price you can’t refuse.
-The disappointments for me stem from my expectations of its marketing alignment with AutoCAD 2000, considering the product’s name, and the fact that the previous version, IntelliCAD 98, was a pretty faithful copy of AutoCAD R14, the version prior to AutoCAD 2000.
+The disappointments for me stem from my expectations of its marketing alignment with AutoCAD 2000, considering the product’s name, and the fact that the previous version, IntelliCAD 98, was a pretty faithful copy of AutoCAD R14, the version before AutoCAD 2000.

 But IntelliCAD 2000 falls a long way short of replicating AutoCAD.
 In fact, it is really a slightly enhanced version of IntelliCAD 98 with the ability to handle AutoCAD 2000 DWG files.